HOSTING A FIELD MEET

 A first aid station should be considered at the registration site.

-Accessibility to a public phone is always helpful.
+Accessibility to a public phone is helpful in areas with poor, or no cell service.

 Food and Beverage:

 A good meal should be planned for the mandatory Saturday evening meal.
-Please consider vegetarians in your planning as a alternative meal.
+Please consider vegetarians in your planning as an alternative meal.
 This is where pre-registration is very helpful.

 Coffee and tea on Sunday morning is a plus and should be considered.